 - Discover Lots of Art: Asheville is one of the top arts destinations in the country.
 Galleries abound downtown and in Biltmore Village, and visits to these are as fascinating as a world-class art museum.
 Visit studios tucked away in the River Arts District and watch artists at work.
 To learn more about Southern Appalachian artists, don’t miss the Folk Art Center, with three fine art galleries and daily craft demonstrations.
 It’s located on the Blue Ridge Parkway (Milepost 382) near the US 70 intersection.
 There is no admission fee to any of these, but bring your credit card in case temptation overcomes you.
 See our Asheville Gallery Guide.

 - Cruise the Blue Ridge Parkway: Often named one of the top ten drives in the country, the Blue Ridge Parkway provides a leisurely drive to see nature’s beauty along the crest of the mountains.
 You’ll find breathtaking scenery from numerous overlooks and walking trails, plus great spots for picnics.
 Drive north to Craggy Gardens and Mt.
 Mitchell or south through a dozen tunnels to Mt.
 Pisgah.
-There is no entrance fee to the Parkway or our Parkway best 15 stops.
+There is no entrance fee.
+See our Top 50 Blue Ridge Parkway stops.

 - Find Waterfalls: There are many waterfalls near Asheville in state and federal parks with no admission fee to discover.
 About 40 miles outside of Asheville is DuPont State Forest, where you can take a short hike and see three waterfalls including Triple Falls, where you can picnic on a large flat rock area between the second and third waterfall.
 Two other popular “free” waterfalls include Looking Glass Falls and Linville Falls.